RTSDA/adventist-hymnarium/README.md

 ## Contact

-For access to data files, media resources, or scripts, please contact the project maintainers.
+For access to data files or development resources, please contact the project maintainers.

 For permissions regarding hymnal content usage, contact:
 General Conference Corporation of Seventh-day Adventists